rust-lang/cargo/src/doc/src/guide/build-performance.md

 - Test feedback as you develop (`cargo test` after making a code change)
 - CI builds

-Note that some approaches described below currently require using the nightly toolchain.
+All approaches described below require you to modify [Cargo configuration](#where-to-apply-configuration-changes).
+Note that some of them currently require using the nightly toolchain.

 ## Reduce amount of generated debug information

-Recommendation: Add to your `Cargo.toml` (for maintainers) or `$CARGO_HOME/.cargo/config.toml` (for contributors):
+Recommendation: Add to your `Cargo.toml` or `.cargo/config.toml`:

 ```toml
 [profile.dev]